ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

 Prefer the named function syntax over the variable one.

 Function variables are all declared at the beginning of the function.
-If a function create closures, the @closure tag is added.
+If a function create closures, the @gpf:closure tag is added.

 Functions signatures are checked by some APIs, hence it is important to declare all parameters.
 If they are not used, and to avoid linter warning, the _gpfIgnore function might be used: you may pass all unused parameters.